 This blog post is the first in a collection of posts about Information Architecture within Sitecore.
-The blog can be categorized as a “How we do it”, and gives a view about the setup of a flexible information architecture that can be reused in multiple projects.
+The blog can be categorized as a “How I dit it”, and gives a view about the setup of a flexible information architecture that can be reused in multiple projects.

 In 2016, Sitecore introduced a Helix, a document containing the overall design principles applied to a Sitecore project (http://helix.sitecore.net/).
 Besides this, a demonstration implementation of Sitecore was released, named Habitat (https://github.com/Sitecore/Habitat).

 The Helix document covers all aspects of a Sitecore implementation, from Visual Studio project structure to Template definitions, to Rendering implementation.
-At the time Helix was introduced, we, at Macaw, had our own implementation that has similarities with Helix and Habitat: the separation between foundation, features and projects was an approach we already adopted.
+At the time Helix was introduced, I had just set up our own implementation that has similarities with Helix and Habitat: including the separation between foundation, features and projects.
 However, the solution setup, with the differentiating of the modules in separate projects was a great eye-opener.

-At the same time we did not agree fully with all the principles declared in Helix.
-The most we are restrained to the scope of the renderings.
+At the same time I did not agree fully with all the principles declared in Helix.
+The most I restrained to is the scope of the renderings.
 Helix states about renderings (http://helix.sitecore.net/principles/layout/renderings.html):